 Subverted in Entry #62: as it turns out, Tim only becomes Masky temporarily without his meds, and when he wakes up he's perfectly normal.

 Take Up My Sword: Jay's death in Entry #80 leaves Tim as the only protagonist continuing the pursuit of the secrets surrounding the Operator and the Marble Hornets shoot.

 Throw It In: In Entry #9, Tim's line to Alex about not having enough money to pay actors because "he spends it all on tapes" was completely improvised by Tim Sutton (as in the real-life actor) himself.
 They decided to add the line into the script, but first they had to stop the take and re-shoot it because the original improvisation sent Troy Wagner into a laughing fit.

 You Are in Command Now: Jay gives Tim access to the Twitter account before the events of Entry #72.
-Turns out to be a good idea; Jay becomes virtually incapacitated afterwards, leaving Tim to look after him and keep everyone else up to date.
-When Jay comes to, Tim fills him in on everything that's happened so far.
+Turns out to be a good idea; Jay becomes virtually incapacitated afterwards, leaving Tim to look after him and keep everyone else up to date, and then later, Jay is killed by Alex.

 "I don't know how I got here.
 You're the only other person I've seen in this hotel other than the staff, and we have adjoining rooms.
 I don't even know you, you said it yourself, I'm a stranger!"

 A girl who stayed in the hotel room next to Jay.
 Not much is known about her, only that she, like Jay, was a huge victim to Laser-Guided Amnesia, and disappeared after she revealed it to Jay.
 Has been confirmed to be taken by the Operator - possibly even dead - as of Entry #76.As of Entry #87 we find her still alive, and apparently seeking the same treatment Tim was undergoing.